SomendraKharola/DAA-Project/README.md

 3. "roadNet-CA.txt" is not uploaded to the GitHub repository given its LARGE SIZE.
 Please download it form here: https://snap.stanford.edu/data/roadNet-CA.html
 4. "roadNet-PA.txt" is not uploaded to the GitHub repository given its LARGE SIZE.
 Please download it form here: https://snap.stanford.edu/data/roadNet-PA.html
 5. Furthermore, please do download the following files as well from this GitHub repository: "Primary_Project_SomdasTeam.py", "Primary_Project_SomdasTeam.pdf", "Project_Report_SomdasTeam.pdf", "Secondary_Project_SomdasTeam_Output.pdf", "Secondary_Project_SomdasTeam.py".
 Download these files in the same folder where the above 6 datasets were downloaded.
 6. To view the **source code for the primary objective**-- i.e. the 3 tasks and 3 experiments -- please view file titled "Primary_Project_SomdasTeam.py", and run it.
-**PLEASE, KINDLY NOTE: "test.txt" is a test file created by us to test the code.
+7. After downloading the six datasets, change line **PLEASE, KINDLY NOTE: "test.txt" is a test file created by us to test the code.
 "Primary_Project_SomdasTeam.py" reads it from the file when downloaded to a folder, as mentioned in point 1.**

 8. To view the output of "Primary_Project_SomdasTeam.py" please view "Primary_Project_SomdasTeam.pdf".